Compliance

 Staffing agencies occupy a unique position in the hiring ecosystem: you're simultaneously the employer (for compliance purposes) and a service provider to client companies.
 When AI enters the picture, this dual role creates compounded compliance obligations that many agencies are struggling to navigate.

-If your agency uses AI to screen candidates, match them to opportunities, or evaluate their qualifications—or if your client companies use AI and you're part of that process—you have specific legal responsibilities under NYC Local Law 144, Illinois AIVIA, California AB 2930, and other state laws.
+If your agency uses AI to screen candidates, match them to opportunities, or evaluate their qualifications—or if your client companies use AI and you're part of that process—you have specific legal responsibilities under NYC Local Law 144 (New York City's AI bias law), Illinois AIVIA (Artificial Intelligence Video Interview Act), California AB 2930 (AI employment decision-making transparency), and other state laws like Colorado's AI Act.

 ⚠️ Critical Point for Agencies